 ‘The Morholt was my uncle,’ Yseult reminded Brangianne.
 ‘I’m his nearest kin so it’s my right and my duty.
 For the honour of my family I want revenge on the man who killed him.’

 Brangianne, the Dark Swan of Dalriada, is sister to King Feargus and aunt to his daughter Yseult.
 The death of the Morholt has put her in an impossible situation as Feargus struggles for political survival and demands that she make an unpalatable choice.
-She flees to her old lands at Carnadail where she meets three shipwrecked men, a Caledonian, a badly hurt young Briton, and their Angle companion and, much to her own surprise, Brangianne finds love in her summer of freedom.
-But will that love survive Yseult’s need for vengeance?
+She flees to her old lands at Carnadail where she meets three shipwrecked men, a Caledonian, a badly hurt young Briton, and their Angle companion.
+Much to her own surprise, Brangianne finds love in her summer of freedom.
+But will that love survive the secrets she’s been keeping?
 Indeed, will any of them survive when Dalriada finds itself facing an old enemy – an enemy only Corwynal and Trystan of Lothian can defeat?

 Read more about The Swan in Summer

 ‘You can become the man you were supposed to be.
 You can become a warrior.’